 How Do I Save A Pot of Chili I Just Burned

-With all the emails I receive asking various cooking questions, I thought it would be fun to post some of the responses in a new section to my web site called Ask A Chef.
-Many times when I get a question from you, I send it to one of my chef friends for their advice.
+With all the emails I receive asking various cooking questions, I thought it would be fun to post some of the responses in a new section of my website called Ask A Chef.
+When I often get a question from you, I send it to one of my chef friends for their advice.
 Between their answer and my own thoughts on a subject, I respond.
-This way you get advise from a professional chef with a home cooks point of view.
+This way, you get advice from a professional chef with a home cook's point of view.

-Becky wrote and asked, "Is there anyway to save scorched food, not totally scorched but just a little, enough to taste.
-I made a great pot of chili, left the room to answer the phone and came back to scorched food.
+Becky wrote and asked, "Is there any way to save scorched food, not totally scorched but just a little, enough to taste?
+I made a great pot of chili, left the room to answer the phone, and returned to scorched food.
 Any tips would be great."

 After conferring with Chef Ricco, here's how I responded: